-- ✓ Maximum contaminant level (MCL) violations - ✓ Maximum residual disinfectant level (MRDL) violations - ✓ Treatment technique requirement (TT) violations - ✓ Significant monitoring and/or reporting requirements (M/R) violations - ✓ Variances and exemption violations - ✓ Recordkeeping violations - ✓ Significant public notification requirement violations - ✓ Significant consumer confidence report (CCR) notification violations
+- Maximum contaminant level (MCL) violations - Maximum residual disinfectant level (MRDL) violations - Treatment technique requirement (TT) violations - Significant monitoring and/or reporting requirements (M/R) violations - Variances and exemption violations - Recordkeeping violations - Significant public notification requirement violations - Significant consumer confidence report (CCR) notification violations

 This report also presents an account of violations of state-regulated chemicals and other state SDWA requirements that are recorded by DDW; these are summarized separately in the report as required by USEPA guidelines.
-The discussion, figures and summaries provided herein refer to the National Primary Drinking Water Regulations unless stated otherwise.
+The discussion, figures, and summaries provided in this report refer to the National Primary Drinking Water Regulations unless stated otherwise.
+Where California has more stringent standards, violations of the more stringent standards are reported.

-In 2021, a total of 2,273 violations of the National Primary Drinking Water Regulations were incurred by public water systems.
-Of these violations, 753 were MCL/TT violations and 1520 were M/R violations.
-Figure ES-1 summarizes the number of violations recorded in 2021 per rule.
+In 2022, a total of 2,667 violations of the National Primary Drinking Water Regulations were incurred by public water systems.
+Violations are recorded carefully by the Districts and LPAs providing oversight of public water systems; however, DDW has identified there are unresolved violations incurred prior to 2022 that were not identified in this report due to data entry issues.
+DDW is working to improve violation reporting and advance data extraction methods to eliminate potential errors for subsequent reports.
+Of the 2,667 violations recorded, 764 were MCL/TT violations and 1,903 were M/R violations.
+Figure ES-1 summarizes the number of violations recorded in 2022 per rule.